ahmed-abdelazim/squid-docker-simple-auth/README.md

 ========================

 A simple (and fragile) Dockerfile for launching an authenticated squid proxy.

-The user must specify authentication credentials via the following environment variables:
+In this fork I edited the configuration to hide client ip The user must specify authentication credentials via the following environment variables:

 ```